jcmartins/proposal/design/7-sensu-metric-format.md

 ### Use Metrics 2.0

 Instead of defining an new metric format, Sensu 2.0 could use [Metrics 2.0](http://metrics20.org/), "an emerging set of conventions, standards and concepts around timeseries metrics metadata".
 While the idea of a common modern format is great, the collaboration on and adoption of the [spec](http://metrics20.org/spec/) does not seem to be there.
+The flat map of tags is not ideal, there is no indication of the nature of a tag (describer or value?).

 ### Do Nothing